 Their practice at the time was heavily influenced by fine art, a hangover from their architecture school days.
 "The imposter syndrome couldn't get any better in architecture school because you're supposed to be the one who pulled in all the trades yet you don't know how to put plasterboard up or lay a brick!
 So you're constantly trying to reference different artists," Chen says.
 "Our tutor always said: go and steal and borrow!"

 It was something of a golden age for music videos, compared to today's model of audio streaming where most music video budgets have dwindled.
-"It did feel like it was the place to show your skills.
-I don't know if that's quite the same anymore as a forum for youngsters," McKenzie says.
-"That doesn't mean that there's not amazing music projects going on - they still do happen, but they're not the MTV stndard shape anymore."
-Artists like Beyoncé have popularised the visual album format, and they both feel that music videos as short films are likely going to be the future (McKenzie was particularly taken by FKA twigs' martial arts epic Sad Day directed by Hiro Murai).
+“It did feel like it was the place to show your skills.
+I don't know if that's quite the same anymore as a forum for youngsters,” Mckenzie says.
+“That doesn't mean that there are not amazing music projects going on - they still do happen, but they're not the MTV standard shape anymore."
+Artists like Beyoncé have popularised the visual album format, and they both feel that music videos as short films are likely going to be the future (Mckenzie was particularly taken by FKA Twigs' martial arts epic Sad Day directed by Hiro Murai).

 "Say you're having a dream or a memory of that moment in your life, certain sounds actually seem to be punctuating through more than others," Chen explains.
 It's all about the little things: "You don't need to hear everything.
 It's like a horror film - you don't need to see everything.
 You don't need to see the stabbing.
 That's the sort of thing that sound can do and unfortunately a lot of the time, that definitely gets forgotten in most ads."

-"I think that there's something that we're still learning about now, Patrick and I, as we've grown in this industry, changing from architects into filmmakers.
-We're still putting it all together in our heads," he adds.
-"I think weirdly enough, we learnt things in that unit that are still trickling out of our consiousness many, many years later."
+"I think that that's something that we're still learning about now, Patrick and I, as we've grown in this industry, changing from architects into filmmakers.
+We're still putting it all together in our heads,” he adds.
+“I think weirdly enough, we learnt things in that unit that are still trickling out of our consciousness many, many years later."